leyang8/Mythic-Gardens/README.md

 10. Obstacles and enemies will become more difficult to defeat as the main character progresses through the levels.
 11. The main character will have access to more advanced weapons as they progress through the levels.
 12. The game is won when the main character reaches the end of the second level.

-## Changes Made to Original Design:

-- Removed a dedicated screen for character and enemy collisions.
-- Added user customization by allowing character naming.
-- Enhanced class structures for improved functionality.
-- Introduced experience points in level 2, granting access to new weapons.
-- Modified endgame weapons to include rocks, fireballs, and lasers.